Deportation from the United States: Federal bureaucracy and early expulsions (1891–1924)

-Rise of the "illegal alien" (1924–1965)
+Johnson-Reed Era (1924–1965)

-The Immigration Act of 1924 (also known as the Johnson-Reed Act) fundamentally altered the landscape of U.S. immigration and deportation.
-The act established a system of national origins quotas that severely restricted immigration from Southern and Eastern Europe, completely barred immigration from Asia, but placed no numerical limits on migration from the Western Hemisphere.
-While intended to engineer the racial composition of the nation, the law's most enduring legacy was the creation of the "illegal alien" as a new political and legal category.
-Before 1924, the concept of illegal immigration was limited, primarily concerning those who violated qualitative restrictions like bans on prostitutes or political radicals.
-The 1924 Act, by imposing numerical limits, meant that for the first time, large numbers of people could be in the country illegally simply by their presence.
-This new legal framework, combined with increased enforcement along the U.S.–Mexico border and the establishment of the U.S. Border Patrol, laid the groundwork for the mass expulsion campaigns of the following decades.
+The Immigration Act of 1924, or Johnson-Reed Act, altered the landscape of U.S. immigration and deportation.
+The act established the national origins quota formula that restricted immigration from Southern Europe, Eastern Europe, and Asia, with exception of the Philippines, which was under U.S. control at that time, but placed no numerical limits on immigration from the Americas.
+Before 1924, immigration restrictions were primarily qualitative in nature, with restrictions on prostitutes and convicts (Page Act of 1875), public charges (Immigration Act of 1882), Chinese persons (Chinese Exclusion Act of 1882 and follow-up legislation), anarchists (Anarchist Exclusion Act of 1903), and so on.
+The 1924 Act, with its quantitative restrictions, expanded the category of illegal immigration to larger groups of people, who became subject to deportation by overstaying or entering without a quota visa.
+This new legal framework, combined with increased enforcement along the U.S.–Mexico border and the establishment of the U.S. Border Patrol, laid the groundwork for deportation campaigns the following decades.

 Great Depression and repatriation

 Relatives and friends wave goodbye to a train carrying 1,500 persons being expelled from Los Angeles back to Mexico, 1931.

-The Great Depression led to a surge in anti-immigrant sentiment, with widespread scapegoating of Mexicans for economic woes.
+The Great Depression led to a rise in anti-immigrant sentiment, with widespread scapegoating of Mexicans for economic woes.
 In response, federal, state, and local officials launched large-scale self-deportation campaigns, known as the Mexican Repatriation, to pressure Mexicans and Mexican Americans to leave the country.
-William N. Doak, the Secretary of Labor under President Herbert Hoover, orchestrated a national campaign of fear, using immigration raids on homes, workplaces, and public spaces to create a "gladiatorial spectacle" of "alien hunting".
+William N. Doak, the Secretary of Labor under President Herbert Hoover, orchestrated a national campaign, using immigration raids on homes, workplaces, and public spaces to create a "gladiatorial spectacle" of "alien hunting".
 In Los Angeles, officials announced raids in major English- and Spanish-language newspapers to "scare many thousand alien deportables" into leaving.
-These tactics, which relied on rumors, intimidation, and the cooperation of local police, proved highly effective.
-Between 1929 and 1939, as many as half a million Mexicans and Mexican Americans were repatriated, with the vast majority leaving not through formal deportation, but through self-deportation and voluntary departure.
+These tactics, which relied on rumors, intimidation, and police cooperation, were effective.
+Between 1929 and 1939, as many as half a million Mexicans and Mexican Americans were repatriated, with a majority leaving through self-deportation or voluntary departure.